Clásica de San Sebastián

-The Donostia-Donostia Klasikoa — Clásica San Sebastián-San Sebastián (San Sebastián Classic) is a one-day professional men's bicycle road race in northern Spain that has been held every summer since 1981 in San Sebastián.
-It is the most important one-day race in Spain, is considered a one-day race of great prestige, just behind the 'Monuments', and contributes points towards the UCI World Ranking.
+The Donostia-Donostia Klasikoa — Clásica San Sebastián-San Sebastián (San Sebastián Classic) is a one-day professional men's bicycle road race in the Basque Country that has been held every summer since 1981 in San Sebastián.
+It is the most important one-day race in the Basque Country and in Spain, is considered a one-day race of great prestige, just behind the 'Monuments', and contributes points towards the UCI World Ranking.

-It was most recently held on 31 July 2021.

 Clásica de San Sebastián is known for its winding, undulating terrain which favours aggressive riding, favouring climbers.
-It includes the tough Alto de Jaizkibel climb, usually the decisive point of the race.
+It includes the tough Jaizkibel and Erlaitz climbs, usually the decisive points of the race.
 It is one of the three summer classics that form part of the UCI World Tour calendar, along with the Laurentian Classics.

 Usually the protagonists of the Clásica de San Sebastián are those who, until a few days before the race have been competing on the roads of the Tour de France, given the proximity of dates of the two competitions.
 There are many Klasikoa winners who also have a Grand Tour in their palmares.

 It has always started and finished in San Sebastián, although the initial and intermediate stretches have varied throughout its history, so its total mileage has not been the same, although it has almost always been around 230 km.
-The race traditionally finishes at theBoulevard de San Sebastián a major street in the centre of the city.
+The race traditionally finishes at the Boulevard de San Sebastián a major street in the centre of the city.

 It is organized by Organizaciones Ciclistas Euskadi, after the merger of the Euskal Bizikleta with the Tour of the Basque Country in 2009.
+A women's race was held in 2019 and 2021, before being replaced by the Itzulia Women stage race from 2022 onwards.